Skip to main content

 Carbon Dioxide Removal (CDR)

-Working with West Virginia University's faculty and staff, WVU’s Bridge Initiative in Science and Technology Policy, Leadership, and Communications developed a policymaker guide that focuses on the opportunities and challenges for carbon dioxide removal and storage in West Virginia.
+In collaboration with West Virginia University faculty and staff, the Bridge Initiative in Science and Technology Policy, Leadership, and Communications developed a policymaker guide focused on the opportunities and challenges of carbon dioxide removal and storage in West Virginia.

 infographic.
 Text version available.